csvpath/csvpath/docs/references.md

     $orders.variables.total
 ```

-This reference points to the `total` variable resulting from the most recent CsvPath run against the file that was identified to CsvPaths by the name "orders".
+This reference points to the `total` variable resulting from the most recent CsvPath run using the csvpath(s) identified to CsvPaths by the name "orders".
 To do that, we might set it up like this:

 ```python
         cs = CsvPaths()